 If you appreciate an untouched setting, then treat yourself to Cumberland Island, Georgia located near the Florida state line, just across the Cumberland Sound from Amelia Island.
 When traveling in northeast Florida, these are two barrier islands not to be missed!
 (See photo gallery slide show below).

 A scenic wildlife habitat, Cumberland Island measures about 17.5 miles long by 3 miles wide, and reportedly is the largest “wilderness island” in America.
 Cumberland will have considerable appeal if you’re interested in both a beautiful, natural setting and history.
 Visitors can expect solitary walks on miles of tranquil, completely deserted beachfront, along with plenty of shell varieties for collectors.

 A visit to Cumberland Island will likely be one of the most unique, natural locations you’ve ever had the opportunity to visit, and is highly recommended.
 Cumberland Island was a favorite secret getaway of the late John F. Kennedy, Jr. (more about that below).

 Cumberland Island National Seashore features expansive windswept dunes and miles of empty beaches marked by native animal tracks (armadillos, deer, wild turkeys, shorebirds and wild horses).
 When hiking through the trails on Cumberland, you notice the quiet stillness of the forest, interrupted only by rustling leaves in the breeze or an animal scampering in the underbrush.

 A protected National Seashore, Cumberland is mostly undeveloped.
 Picture in your mind for a moment, no stores, no street lights (no paved roads for that matter), no public transportation, and restricted daily access by the public.
 To put this into perspective, only 300 people a day are allowed on the island — an island that’s larger than Manhattan.
-(Update: New van tours to Cumberland Island’s more remote northend began August 11, 2011, read feature article about these motorized tours called “Lands and Legacies.”)
+(UPDATE: New van tours to Cumberland Island’s more remote northend have now begun, read feature article about these motorized tours called “Lands and Legacies.”)